aws-samples/cfn101-workshop/content/advanced/hooks/guard-hooks/test-guard-hook/index.md

 Now that we have deployed the **S3SecurityGuardHook**, we need to test it to ensure it correctly validates S3 configurations before CloudFormation provisions resources.

+::alert[Before running the AWS CloudFormation commands in this section, ensure you have configured your AWS credentials using `aws configure` or by setting up an AWS profile.
+The commands will use your configured AWS account credentials to create and manage CloudFormation stacks.]{type="warning"}

 We will test the hook with two different CloudFormation stacks.

 1. **A non-compliant S3 bucket** that violates the Guard rules and fails the CloudFormation Stack deployment.